Chippewa Plains & Pine Moraine-Outwash Plains

 Pollinators and Woodlots » learn about what you can do to help these important insects and birds.

 The list of plants for this area is exhausting.
 From small flowers, to ferns, to towering pines, it would be impossible to name them all!
-Getting familiar with the common native shrubs and trees in your area is a great way to start.
+Getting familiar with the common native trees in your area is a great way to start.

 Woodlot Tree Planting and Care » learn about native landscaping, what trees to plant, where to find native tree stock, and what to know before you plant.